linrongbin16/colorbox.nvim/README.md

   - `"startup"`: Choose a color on nvim's start.
   - `"interval"`: Choose a color after a fixed interval time.
-  - `"bufferchanged"`: Choose a color when buffer changed.
+  - `"filetype"`: Choose a color by file type.

 - `policy`: